 - Download TWRP Official File.

-- Open Flashify app and Install the TWRP.
+- Open the Flashify app and Install the TWRP.
 Don’t Boot into recovery using Flashify app.
-Switch off your mobile and Boot using Volume Down+ Power Button keys.
+Switch off your mobile and boot using Volume Down+ Power Button keys.
 You should not boot into your mobile until Magisk installation using TWRP.